Nov 20, 2017

 If the baguette is not stale, dice the baguette into ½” cubes and arrange in a single layer on a baking sheet.
 Bake at 350ºF (180ºC) until the bread is dry and stale, about 20 minutes.

-Ground Turkey & Brown Butter Sage Stuffing Filled Roasted Mini Pumpkins garnished with cranberries and sage
+Ground Turkey & Brown Butter Sage Stuffing Filled Roasted Mini Pumpkins garnished with eucalyptus and sage

 Other Recipes to Try